 - a.
 In my 2 June 2020 article "All-cause mortality during COVID-19: No plague and a likely signature of mass homicide by government response", I showed that an unnatural sharp "COVID-peak" in the all-cause mortality by week occurred across the world synchronously initiated by the 11 March 2020 WHO declaration of the pandemic and recommendation for States to empty their critical care units in preparation, which corresponded to a large acceleration of deaths of immunevulnerable elderly.
 [5] - b.
 Since my article, at least two published scientific papers have arrived at the same conclusion regarding accelerated or excess non-COVID-19 deaths occurring within the said "COVID-peak", as follows. - c.
-The 1 July 2020 article "Excess Deaths From COVID-19 and Other Causes, March-April 2020", by Woolf SH et al. in JAMA reports large numbers of said "COVID-peak" coincidence excess deaths actually caused by •heart disease, •diabetes, •cerebrovascular disease, and •Alzheimer disease, reported in their d.
-The 2 July 2020 (date posted) article "An Improved Measure of Deaths Due to reports that more than half of the deaths in the said "COVID-peak" are non-
+The 1 July 2020 article "Excess Deaths From COVID-19 and Other Causes,

+March-April 2020", by Woolf SH et al. in JAMA reports large numbers of said

+"COVID-peak" coincidence excess deaths actually caused by ●heart disease, d.
+The 2 July 2020 (date posted) article "An Improved Measure of Deaths Due to COVID-19 in England and Wales", by Williams, S et al., available at SSRN reports that more than half of the deaths in the said "COVID-peak" are non-COVID-19 deaths, and concludes: [7]